A quick and simple pasta dish with canned tuna. Great for lunch or dinner and comes together in 20 minutes!

 - Cherry Tomatoes - you can also use 1 to 2 plump tomatoes.

-- Tuna in Oil - tuna in olive oil or sunflower oil works great.
+- Tuna in Oil - Tuna in olive oil or sunflower oil works great.

 - Pasta - fettuccine, linguine, penne, and even bow pasta work great for this recipe.